hl7ch/ch-lab-report/input/pagecontent/index.md

 #### Dependency Overview

-A graphic overview of the dependencies, in particular with regard to the exchange format of reportable laboratory results in Switzerland, can be found [here](https://fhir.ch/ig/ch-elm/index.html#dependency-overview).
-It also shows the dependency on the European laboratory project.
+Illustration showing the dependencies of CH LAB-Report on the [Swiss implementation guides](https://fhir.ch/) and the [European laboratory project](https://hl7.eu/fhir/laboratory/0.1.1/).

+{% include dependencies-igs.svg %}
+*Fig.: Schematic overview of the dependencies between the IGs at the core (in red) and exchange format (in blue + orange) level*

 {% include dependency-table.xhtml %}